 - 2. With 1 parity bit, we can detect all 1-bit errors.
 Show that at least one generalization fails, as follows: - (a) Show that if messages m are 8 bits long, then there is no error detection code e = e(m) of size 2 bits that can detect all 2-bit errors.
-(Hint: Consider the set M of all 8-bit messages with a single 1 bit; note that any message from M can be transmuted into any other with a 2-bit error, and show that - (b) Find an N (not necessarily minimal) such that no 32-bit error detection code applied to N-bit blocks can detect all errors altering up to 8 bits.
+(Hint: Consider the set M of all 8-bit messages with a single 1 bit; note that any message from M can be transmuted into any other with a 2-bit error, and show that some pair of messages m1 and m2 must have the same error code e.) - (b) Find an N (not necessarily minimal) such that no 32-bit error detection code applied to N-bit blocks can detect all errors altering up to 8 bits.
 (Don't rely on hit-and-trial for finding N!
 You'll be awarded points for the logic used.)
 (15 points) - 3.
 Let A and B be two stations attempting to transmit on an Ethernet.
-Each has a steady queue of frames ready to send; A's frames will be numbered A_1 , A_2 , and so on, and B's similarly.
+Each has a steady queue of frames ready to send; A's frames will be numbered $A_1$ , $A_2$ , and so on, and B's similarly.
 Let $T = 51.2 \mu s$ be the exponential backoff base unit.
-Suppose A and B simultaneously some pair of messages m_1 and m_2 must have the same error code e.)

-attempt to send frame 1, collide, and happen to choose backoff times of $0 \times T$ and $1 \times T$, respectively, meaning A wins the race and transmits A_1 while B waits.
-At the end of this transmission, B will attempt to retransmit B_1 while A will attempt to transmit A_2 .
-These first attempts will collide, but now A backs off for either $0 \times T$ or $1 \times T$, while B backs off for time equal to one of $0 \times T$, ..., $3 \times T$.
+Suppose A and B simultaneously attempt to send frame 1, collide, and happen to choose backoff times of 0 x T and 1 x T, respectively, meaning A wins the race and transmits $A_1$ while B waits.
+At the end of this transmission, B will attempt to retransmit $B_1$ while A will attempt to transmit $A_2$ .
+These first attempts will collide, but now A backs off for either 0 x T or 1 x T, while B backs off for time equal to one of 0 x T, ..., 3 x T.

 - (a) Give the probability that A wins this second backoff race immediately after this first collision; that is, A's first choice of backoff time k x 51.2 is less than B's. - (b) Suppose A wins this second backoff race.
 A transmits A3, and when it is finished, A and B collide again as A tries to transmit A4 and B tries once more to transmit B1.
-Give the probability that A wins this third backoff race immediately after the first collision. - (c) Give a reasonable lower bound for the probability that A wins all the remaining backoff races. - (d) What then happens to the frame B_1 ?
+Give the probability that A wins this third backoff race immediately after the first collision. - (c) Give a reasonable lower bound for the probability that A wins all the remaining backoff races. - (d) What then happens to the frame $B_1$ ?

 This scenario is known as the Ethernet capture effect.
 (4+6+9+1=20 points)